Berkeley-CS195/sp23/content/readings.md

 Heath, Bell, Sternberg, "[Emotional selection in memes: the case of urban legends][emotional_selection]" (required VPN or being on campus)

-Shullenberger, "[Mimesis, Violence, and Facebook: Peter Thiel’s French Connection][mimetic_violence]" (very weird read, but interesting)
+Shullenberger, "[Mimesis, Violence, and Facebook: Peter Thiel's French Connection][mimetic_violence]" (very weird read, but interesting)

 Alexander, "[The Toxoplasma of Rage][toxoplasma]" (optional, somewhat redundant with CGP Grey video above, but some students really liked it last year)